 The Group maintained a sound financial position.
 The Group's borrowing demand was not seasonal.
-As at December 31, 2019, the Group had approximately RMB1,038.4 million in cash and cash equivalents (including restricted cash), representing a decrease of approximately RMB430.9 million as compared to that as at December 31, 2018 of approximately RMB1,469.3 million, which was mainly due to the payment for capacity expansion project of Rongcheng and the Five Production Base in Thailand.
-For details about the currencies of the Group's cash and cash equivalents, please refer to Note 25 to the consolidated financial statements.
-As at December 31, 2019, the Group had approximately RMB357.0 million bank borrowings (2018: RMB350.0 million) denominated in RMB at fixed rates due by December 21, 2020.
-During the Reporting Period, the borrowings were used to meet the demand of expenses of export seller credit loan.
+As at December 31, 2020, the Group had approximately RMB618.9 million in cash and cash equivalents (including restricted cash), representing a decrease of approximately RMB419.5 million as compared to that as at December 31, 2019 of approximately RMB1,038.4 million, which was mainly due to the payment for capacity expansion project of Rongcheng and the Tire Production Base in Thailand.
+For details about the currencies of the Group's cash and cash equivalents, please refer to Note 24 to the consolidated financial statements.
+As at December 31, 2020, the Group had bank borrowings of approximately RMB665.2 million (2019: approximately RMB357.0 million), of which, RMB240.0 million was denominated in RMB and the rest was denominated in USD.
+Borrowings at floating interest rates accounted for 41.7%, and borrowings at fixed interest rates accounted for 58.3%.
+Such bank borrowings will be due within one year, one to two years, two to five years and over five years.
+During the Reporting Period, the borrowings were mainly used to meet the demand of export seller credit loan and capital expenditure.
+For details of the Group's bank loans, please refer to Note 28 to the consolidated financial statements.

-The current ratio as at December 31, 2019 was approximately 1.4 (2018: 1.7).
+The current ratio as at December 31, 2020 was approximately 1.1 (2019: 1.4).
 During the Reporting Period, the Company purchased low-and medium-risk wealth management products to hedge risk while increasing financial returns.